 My mission is to help business owners, employers, freelancers, and independent professionals to understand how talent shortage, technology, and global business forces are converging to create new opportunities on a 24-hour global clock.

-Get a head start by reading my book, subscribing to my quarterly GIG Economy Reports and subscribe here to receive my posts.
+Get a head start by reading my book, subscribing to my GIG Economy Reports, and to receive my posts.
 Thank you for visiting.
 I hope you will return often and keep following the expected disruptions in the world of work and how innovation will be accomplished going forward.

 We are ALL competing in a shrinking WORLD